mzmine/mzmine_documentation/docs/module_docs/gapfill_peak_finder/gap-filling.md

-# Peak finder
+# Peak finder (recommended gap-filling algorithm)

+Find the module under **Feature list methods → Gap filling → Peak finder**.

-Some chromatographic peaks may not be detected in every sample for several reasons, such as
+Some chromatographic features in an aligned feature list may not be detected in every sample for several reasons, such as:

-- deficient peak detection,
-- mistake in the alignment of different peak lists,
+- feature shape constraints in the resolver or later feature filters
+- co-eluting features that are not baseline separated might be resolved in one sample but kept unsplit in another
-- inaccurate mass calibration, etc.
+- misalignment due to shits in m/z, retention time, or ion mobility within feature lists from different samples (or batches).
+Might originate from inaccurate mass calibration, etc.

 All of these reasons can result in undesirable gaps (missing values) in the aligned feature table.
-To account for this problem, the user can use the Peak finder module which searches through the original raw data to find the missing spectra, and is found under **Feature list methods → Gap filling → Peak finder**.
-This algorithm fills the gaps in the peak list when it is possible according with the parameters defined by the user, with the most crucial being **m/z tolerance** and **RT tolerance**.
-These two parameters define the window where the algorithm should find the new peak.
+Those gaps are not limited smaller signals but can also range to abundant features.
+To account for this problem, the user can use the Peak finder module as a secondary, informed feature finding step.
+The algorithm searches for signals within the original centroided mass spectra.
+This algorithm fills the gaps in the feature list according to the user parameters, with the most crucial being **m/z tolerance** and **RT tolerance**.
+These two tolerances define the window where the algorithm should find the new feature.
+In the feature table, gap-filled features are marked with a grey color as the feature state.

 ## Parameters